30 Sep Make Your Airbnb Instagrammable

 I immediately thought of putting it on wallpaper so it could fill up the entire wall behind the living room couch.

-We used Tempaper wallpaper before in another Airbnb space and I remembered they offer custom orders.
+We used Tempaper Removable Wallpaper before in another Airbnb space and I remembered they offer custom orders.
 So, with Dan’s approval and help, I sent over his image to Tempaper, figured out the best size for my wall, and approved a mock up they sent me of what our panels would look like.

 You can get the panels in any size you need!